Hi... My name is Rob... and I... am an urbanite.

 Sniction - I created a random writing-prompt generator for a project a few years ago.
 Sniction is short for Spam-Name Fiction.
 Each random writing prompt contained a name, a noun and a verb.
 All of the names were taken from spam emails I'd received.
 I liked the idea enough that I built a website for it.

-Twenty200 - This is sort-of like a stripped down even more minimal Jalpuna.
-Truth be told, I initially used Jalpuna as a place for writing and Twenty200 for photography.
+Twenty200 - This is sort-of like a stripped down even more minimal Jalpuna designed to display my photography.
+Truth be told, I created Jalpuna as a place for writing and Twenty200 for photography.
 Eventually, the photography came to Jalpuna too, and I added some of my favorite writing to Twenty200.
 Twenty200 evolved into a virtual business card to give someone I might not want to give my entire blog to.